 Latin America is a large and growing marketing for all things ecommerce, but it also represents a complicated payments ecosystem.
-To help mitigate this complications, Recurly has teamed up with WorldPay and Dlocal to provide merchants with support in the region.
+To help mitigate this complications, Recurly has teamed up with WorldPay and Ebanx / dLocal to provide merchants with support in the region.

-You will need a commercial relationship with both WorldPay and Dlocal.
-If you need introductions to either party, please reach out to [email protected]
+You will need a commercial relationship with both WorldPay and Ebanx or dLocal.
+If you need introductions to either party, please reach out to [email protected].

-- Please work with your WorldPay integration team to configure your WorldPay +Dlocal account in Worldpay.
+- Please work with your WorldPay integration team to configure your WorldPay account.

-- Make sure your WorldPay account is enabled for ARS as well as zero dollar authorizations.
+- Make sure your WorldPay account is enabled for local currencies as well as zero dollar authorizations.

 A note about ZDA for Argentina: most card brands will be sent as 0 dollar to WorldPay/Dlocal and Dlocal will update the 0 to a relative local currency so you will likely see transactions >0 in your Dlocal account.